DusanJovic-NOAA/NEMS_svn/doc/NEWTEST.md

 <a name="new-system"></a>New Test System
 ========================================

-The rt.sh and NEMSCompsetRunner will soon be replaced with a new implementation, presently in beta test mode.
-This chapter describes how to run that system.
-It works by a different design that the old one, and has advantages and disadvantages.
-It has a superset of the capabilities of the old system.
+The old regression test system has been replaced by a new system.
+It has a different design that the old one.
+It has a superset of the capabilities of the old system, but the different design leads to advantages and disadvantages.

 Presently, that implementation is available by the NEMS/tests/rtgen script, and two scripts it generates (rtrun, rtreport).
-In early December, the NEMSCompsetRunner and rt.sh will be changed to simple wrappers around rtgen, rtrun, and rtreport.
-The old system will still be available via `oldrt.sh`
+For backward compatibility, there is a wrapper "rt.sh" script to prevent users from having to learn a new system if they are only running the regression tests (not modifying them).

 <a name="design"></a>Design and Capabilities
 --------------------------------------------